jinzhu/backupit/README.md

        backup all servers
     3, in storage , mysql_check(true | false) and mysql_config to check the backup can be restored
-    4, in every mysql role, check mean to check the backup or not
+    4, in every mysql role, check mean to check the backup or not 5, in rsync,{} path or files only in first place

 ## Note on Patches/Pull Requests